Aracho1/makers-reviews/school_grades_january_19/README.md

+# Process Review

-Client: School reports company help teachers find out how the students did on tests Build a simple report
+* The client is a school reports company who helps teachers find out how the students did on tests

-Input: a string of csv test results
+* Based on a string of test results, the program should return a simple report of student performances

-- Green, Amber, Red
-'Green, Amber, Red, Green' [case insensitive]
+Input: a string of csv: e.g.'Green, Amber, Red, Green' (case insensitive)

-Output:
-"Green: 2\nAmber: 1\nRed: 2"
+Output: "Green: 2\nAmber: 1\nRed: 2"

 Input                               | Output
 " "                                 | raise error/exception ['no grades found']